mlatcl/old_internal/capabilities.md

 need to succeed through personal drive.
 And interaction capabilities.
 The abilities you need to improve those around you and benefit from their understanding.

+The list is not exhaustive, and we'd be happy to hear of additional ideas to include or ways of refining the capabilities.

 ## Individual